Your Gmail Inbox (7 Tips to Organize & Clean It)

 Action the email immediately

-If you can do what is being requested in less than two minutes, you look responsive.
+You look responsive if you can do what is requested in less than two minutes.
 It also takes an item off your to-do list.

 Pass the task to someone else